wkurzius/textbook-notes/khan-academy-hs-statistics/6-probability/part-1.md

 ---
-title: Venn diagrams and the addition rule
+title: Probability Part 1
 ---

+## Venn diagrams and the addition rule

 If you picture a single coin, it has two sides, one typically called heads and the other tails.
 Flipping the coin in the air and letting it land at random means one of those two sides will be face up.
 The probability of one side or the other being face up is 50%.
 Two sides, even chances of either one being the winner.